plokmij/statecraft/README.md

 ---

-Made with ❤️ for Flutter devs who love clean architecture.
+Made with ❤️ for Flutter devs who love BLoC.